 Feb 27, 2017 Monday – 309th Aerospace Maintenance and Regeneration Group (AMARG), Tucson, Arizona, USA

 AMARG is massive – 2,600 acres or 11 square kilometres.
-Some 4,400 aircraft are stored here, making it the largest aircraft storage facility in the world.
+Some 4,400 civilian and armed forces aircraft are stored here, making it the largest aircraft storage facility in the world.
 The ground in this area is so hard, it can support any aircraft without pavement.
 Since the air is so dry in this area, the aircraft don’t deteriorate rapidly once their windshields and sensitive parts are covered in a white plastic film.
-I hadn’t realized that some previously-piloted aircraft are converted to drones to save money.
+I learn that some previously-piloted aircraft are converted to drones to save money.